 Trigonometrical ratios, Angles and their measures in degrees and in radians, Trigonometric identities Sum and difference formulae, Inverse trigonometric functions, Multiple and Submultiple angles, Applications – Distance and height, properties of triangles.

 - Analytical Geometry of two and three dimensions

 Distance formula, Rectangular Cartesian Coordinate system, Equation of a line in various forms, Angle between two lines, Equation of a circle in standard and in general form, Distance of a point from a line, ellipse and hyperbola, Standard forms of parabola, Eccentricity and axis of a conic.

-Distance between two points, point in a three-dimensional space, Direction ratios and Direction Cosines.
-Equation of a plane and a line in various forms.
-Angle between two planes and Angle between two lines, Equation of a sphere.
+The distance between two points, point in a three-dimensional space, Direction ratios and Direction Cosines.
+An equation of a plane and a line in various forms.
+An angle between two planes and Angle between two lines, Equation of a sphere.